Exponentially Stable Adaptive Observation for Systems Parameterized by Unknown Physical Parameters: Introduction

 The remainder of the paper is organized as follows.
 Section II presents the rigorous problem statement.
-The proposed observer is elucidated in Section III.
-Section IV demonstrates the results of numerical experiments.
-The paper is wrapped up with the conclusion and scope of further research in Section V.
+Section III provides some discussion on existing solutions for the problem under consideration.
+The proposed observer is elucidated in Section IV.
+Section V demonstrates the results of numerical experiments.
+The paper is wrapped up with the conclusion and goals of further research in Section VI.

 \textbf{Notation and Definitions.} Further the following notation is used: $\left| . \right|$ is the absolute value, $\left\| . \right\|$ is the suitable norm of $(.)$, ${\lambda _{min }}\left( . \right)$ and ${\lambda _{max }}\left( . \right)$ are the matrix minimum and maximum eigenvalues respectively, ${\rm{vec}}\left( . \right)$ is the operation of a matrix vectorization, ${I_{n \times n}}=I_{n}$ is an identity $n \times n$ matrix, ${0_{n \times n}}$ is a zero $n \times n$ matrix, $0_{n}$ stands for a zero vector of length $n$, ${\rm{det}}\{.\}$ stands for a matrix determinant, ${\rm{adj}}\{.\}$ represents an adjoint matrix, $s$ is the variable of Laplace transform.
-For a mapping ${\cal F}\left( x \right){\rm{:\;}}{\mathbb{R}^n} \to {\mathbb{R}^n}$ we denote its Jacobian by $\nabla_{x} {\cal F}\left( x \right) = = {\textstyle{{\partial {\cal F}} \over {\partial x}}}\left( x \right)$.
+For a mapping ${\cal F}{\rm{:\;}}{\mathbb{R}^n} \mapsto {\mathbb{R}^n}$ we denote its Jacobian by $\nabla_{x} {\cal F}\left( x \right) = = {\textstyle{{\partial {\cal F}} \over {\partial x}}}\left( x \right)$.
 We also use the fact that for all (possibly singular) ${n \times n}$ matrices $M$ the following holds: ${\rm{adj}} \{M\} M = {\rm{det}} \{M\}I_{n \times n}$.